eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 register.

-This chapter will define, through iterative publications of the ARF, the rationale and approach to derive and categorize these identified risks and provide the iterative output of this exercise as a starting point of relevant privacy and security risks.
+This chapter will define, through iterative publications of the ARF, the rationale and approach to derive and categorise these identified risks and provide the iterative output of this exercise as a starting point of relevant privacy and security risks.